openedx/docs.openedx.org/source/documentors/references/quick_reference_rst.rst

 Quick Reference: Writing RST
 ############################

 RST is very powerful and flexible.
-Below we provide a quick guide for how you can use it to write Open edX documentation.
+Below, we provide a quick guide for how you can use it to write Open edX documentation.

 Headings